 Consult your physician

 Before planning any boating trips, you should first and foremost consult your physician.
-No one will be able to give you a more accurate answer on whether you should go boating or not than a medical professional.
-While tips online can help you better prepare for what may be waiting for you onboard, you will get no more than some generic tips that won’t work in specific conditions.
+No one can answer more accurately whether you should go boating than a medical professional.
+While tips online can help you better prepare for what may be waiting for you onboard, you will get no more than generic tips that won’t work in specific conditions.

 Take the time to prepare for the trip

-Your bag should include plenty of water, snacks, medications, an extra set of clothes, sunscreen, and anything else that would help you have a nice time.
-When it comes to food, you don’t necessarily have to pack for the whole journey – you may eat our or order foot on the spot.
-However, if you are very picky about food during pregnancy, it would be a better idea for you to pack stuff that you know isn’t going to make you feel sick.
+Your bag should include plenty of water, snacks, medications, extra clothes, sunscreen, and anything else to help you have a nice time.
+Regarding food, you don’t necessarily have to pack for the whole journey—you may eat out or order foot on the spot.
+However, if you are very picky about food during pregnancy, it would be better for you to pack stuff that you know will make you feel sick.

 Be mindful of personal hygiene

-People can easily become infected by noroviruses from food, liquids, or touching contaminated surfaces.
-Thus, while onboard, you should frequently wash your hands to safeguard yourself from any infection.
-In addition, the norovirus infection is another reason, aside from pickiness, to bring your own food onboard.
+Noroviruses can easily infect people through food, liquids, or touching contaminated surfaces.
+Thus, washing your hands while onboard would safeguard you from infection.
+In addition, the norovirus infection is another reason to bring your food onboard, aside from pickiness.

 Stay cool and hydrated

-Since you will probably go boating in the heat of the summer, it is crucial that you stay hydrated and cool.
+Since you will probably go boating in the heat of the summer, you must stay hydrated and cool.
 Make sure to bring plenty of water with you for the trip.
 Take more than you normally would.

-As for protecting yourself from the heat of the sun, sit in the shade when possible.
+Sit in the shade when possible to protect yourself from the sun’s heat.
 Alternatively, stay cool at the marine pool or anchor out in the water.
 The lightness and coolness the water delivers will surely make you feel great.

-A thing to keep in mind is that, if possible, you should avoid going boating on very hot days.
+Remember that, if possible, you should avoid boating on hot days.
 It will be more difficult to keep yourself cool.
-Instead, try to plan your trips on cooler days.
+Instead, try to plan your trips for cooler days.

 Wear a lifejacket

-Another thing you should do is wear a lifejacket at all times.
-You should wear a lifejacket even if you haven’t had the habit of wearing it all the time while on a vessel.
+Another thing you should do is wear a lifejacket at all times, even if you haven’t been accustomed to wearing one while on a vessel.

-Due to the loss of stability during pregnancy, it is likelier that you will come off balance and fall off the ship.
-No matter whether you are a great swimmer or not, wearing a lifejacket is mandatory during pregnancy.
+Due to the loss of stability during pregnancy, you will likely come off balance and fall off the ship.
+Whether you are a great swimmer or not, wearing a life jacket is mandatory during pregnancy.

-A thing to keep in mind is that you will most likely have to buy a new lifejacket to wear.
-Your tummy will grow bigger, so the older size will no longer fit you.
-And if you are early in the pregnancy, be mindful that your tummy will get bigger as time goes on.
+Remember that you will most likely have to buy a new life jacket.
+Your tummy will grow, so the older size will no longer fit you.
+And if you are early in the pregnancy, be mindful that your tummy will get bigger as time passes.

 Avoid walking on the boat

 It would also be great if you didn’t walk onboard that much.
-The reason for this is again your reduced sense of balance.
-Make sure to stay organized and keep your essentials with you so that you don’t have to go back and forth too often.
+Again, this is due to your reduced sense of balance.
+Stay organized and keep your essentials with you so you don’t have to go back and forth too often.
 Besides, stay close to necessary facilities like restrooms.

 Stay in the stern of the boat